isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

 Create a New Cohort
 ###################

 To create a cohort from **Your Dashboard**, click on the **Create a Cohort** link in the **Saved Cohorts** panel at the bottom of the screen and select either "Filter" or the "Barcodes" from the dropdown.
 The Filter link will display the cohort creation page;  filters are explained below.
 The Barcodes link will display a page where you can upload samples/cases barcodes and create a cohort from them.
-Currently you can only upload from three programs TCGA, CCLE, and TARGET.
+Currently you can upload from programs TCGA, CCLE, TARGET and BEATAML.

 If you already have saved cohorts, they will be listed in the **Saved Cohorts** panel.
 Click on the **Saved Cohorts** link in that panel and a page that with the details of your saved cohorts will display.
 Alternatively, to go directly to a given cohort, click on its name and the cohort details page of that cohort will display.